InfuseAI/primehub-site/docs/zh-tw/guide_manual/admin-user.md

 ![](assets/user_15.png)

-Click `connect existed Groups` under the edit user's screen, and to select the group to which the user belongs from the existing groups list and link them.
+Click `edit groups` under the edit user's screen, and to select the group to which the user belongs from the existing groups list and link them.

 ## Send Email